Introduction

 5. Tools and Features: Look for stop-loss options, real-time data, and market analysis tools.

-Popular platforms for shorting the FTSE include:
+Popular platforms for trading the FTSE include:

 • eToro: Beginner-friendly with access to CFDs.